serghiou/betterscience.github.io/resources.md

 * [Reproducible Research Oxford.](https://rroxford.github.io/) Apparently there is a very similar initiative at the University of Oxford, which for the time being appears much better staffed and funded...

 * [Open Science Community Utrecht.](https://openscience-utrecht.com/) Utrecht University has been a long-standing proponent of Open Science, so it is no surprise this initiative exists.
-They apparently host a bi-monthly informal Open Science Café, have a brought multidisciplinary community across the university and host workshops about once every two months.
+They apparently host a bi-monthly informal Open Science Café, have brought multidisciplinary community across the university and host workshops about once every two months.